Good Governance Sharpens EMC’s Competitiveness

 We know that governance is only as strong as the Board of Directors behind it.
 At EMC, we are fortunate to have a highly experienced, well-informed, and fully engaged Board.
 To maintain a strong system of checks and balances, our Board takes an active role in providing oversight of and guidance to the Company’s executive management team.
 This approach ensures that EMC is pursuing a sound strategic direction, adjusting to changes in the external environment, assessing and managing risk, and seeing all of its opportunities for growth.

-EMC currently has 11 Board members, nine of whom are independent.
+EMC currently has 9 Board members, 7 of whom are independent.
 All members of the Board’s Audit, Corporate Governance and Nominating, and Leadership and Compensation Committees are independent.
-And since January 2006, the Board has operated with an independent Lead Director, whose responsibilities include working with the Chairman to set the agenda for board meetings, presiding at executive sessions of the “non-management” Board members, and overseeing performance evaluations of the Board.
+And since January 2006, the Board has operated with an independent Lead Director, whose responsibilities include acting as a liaison between the independent directors and the Chairman, presiding at executive sessions of the “non-management” Board members, and overseeing performance evaluations of the Board.

 Each Board member is required to stand for election annually.
 This gives our shareholders the opportunity to register their views each year on the Board’s overall performance and on each member's individual performance.
 We have also adopted a majority vote standard for the election of Directors: each incumbent Director must receive more votes cast “for” his or her election than votes cast “against” his or her election to be elected.
 This requirement gives our shareholders a more meaningful role in Director elections.